Fellowships

 MICDE Graduate Fellowships for Incoming Students

 In order to attract exceptional students with an interest in computational science to study at the University of Michigan, MICDE offers a number of MICDE Graduate Fellowships to incoming students.
-To be considered for this award, a U-M Faculty member must submit a nomination on the student’s behalf.
+To be considered for this award, a U-M faculty member must submit a nomination on the student’s behalf.
+MICDE will not communicate directly with nominated students unless they are selected and enroll at U-M.

 Nomination Process

 Nominations from faculty will be accepted in January-March of each year.
-They will be reviewed in three phases, with fewer spots available in each phase, so faculty are recommended to submit nominations by the first deadline if possible.
+They will be reviewed in two phases, with fewer spots available in the later phase, so faculty are recommended to submit nominations by the first deadline if possible.

-Please nominate a student for whom you believe the fellowship will make a material difference in deciding to join U-M. We can only accept one nomination per faculty member.
+Please nominate a student to whom an offer has already been made, for whom you believe the fellowship will make a material difference in deciding to join U-M. We can only accept one nomination per faculty member.
 If you are nominating on behalf of your department’s recruiting committee, you may submit multiple nominations, but please be sure to list the name of their prospective advisor(s) and general topic.

 MICDE seeks to recruit and retain a diverse cohort of students to contribute to building a more diversified, equitable and inclusive STEM community.
 Please keep this is mind when submitting your nomination.